HCL-TECH-SOFTWARE/appscan-resources/VSCodePlugin/README.md

 # VSCodePlugin
-This folder contains the resources used in readme.md of Visual Studio Code Plugin.
+This folder contains the resources used in readme.md of HCL AppScan CodeSweep extension.